Pylons-tech/pylons/docs/RECIPE_WALKTHROUGH.md

 Here we implement a basic recipe, one that builds a unique base character with a few features: level, XP, giant kills, etc. Anything you wish for a character to have in their game utilities or arsenal you place them within the 'item outputs' under their type of output (double, long, string).

 Note both coinInputs and itemInputs are empty, so this recipe doesn't require anything to execute. given that this is a basic character, mutableStrings, transferFee and itemModifyOutputs are empty.
-TradePercentage refers to [alex needed] and the boolean field tradable is true (item can be traded).
+TradePercentage refers to the percentage of a trade sale retained by the cookbook owner (In the range 0.0 to 1.0) and the boolean field tradable is true (item can be traded).

 In the outputs field we return the new character by calling the item output ID.
 Weight refers how often it will occur and since the character is are only output it'll always return a character.